lumiZGorlic/lumiZGorlic.github.io/_posts/2025-03-02-add_a_system_call.markdown

 }
 {% endhighlight %}

 In the last line a call to fileread is made.
 But before that arguments are retrieved by calling argaddr, argint and argfd.
-To see what's going on, let's consider an example call to read (e.g. in file.c) read(fd, addr, int)
+To see what's going on, let's consider an example call to read (e.g. in file.c) read(fd, addr, int).
-Three arguments were passed and initially stored in registers.
+Three arguments got passed and initially stored in registers.
 Then (in uservec) they were moved to trapframe (map regs to places in trapframe).
 A call argaddr(1, &p) means - get the 2nd (indexing from 0, hence 1 passed) argument that is of address type and put it in a variable p.

-Once the work is finished, the return happens...
+Once the work is finished, a return happens - usertrapret (trap.c) is called from usertrap.
-Usertrapret (trap.c) is called from usertrap.
-It sets some registers and subsequently calls userret (trampoline.S) which switches back to the user page table, restores some registers and calls sret (which ..........)
+It sets some registers and subsequently calls userret (trampoline.S) which switches back to the user page table, restores some registers and calls sret (return to the user mode)

-hmm where pc and sp (stack pnt) restored ??????
+There's a few registers that are of great importance (such as pc, sp, satp).
+Let's see where and when they are saved and restored. pc - when a trap occurs (ecall), pc is saved in sepc.
+A function trap (trap.c) saves sepc in the trapframe and adds 4 bytes (since sepc points to the ecall instruction, and we want to return to the next instruction) Then in usertrapret (trap.c) sepc is overwritten with the value held in the trapframe.
+Finally when sret is executed, sepc value is put in pc. sp - saved in the trapframe (offset 48) by uservec and later restored by userret satp - this value is constant for a process. when returning from the trap, usertrapret (trap.c) gets satp and passes it to userret (trampoline.S)

 Now that I've shown how system calls work I'm going to focus on the task to solve.
 We are to add a new system call 'trace'.
-An argument (named 'mask' and interpreted as bitmask) that is passed to this system call specifies which system calls to trace (e.g. if bits 2 and 7 are set, every time a system call number 2 or 7 is invoked, a relevant information will be printed).
+An argument (named 'mask' and interpreted as bitmask) that is passed to this system call specifies which system calls to trace
+(e.g. if bits 2 and 7 are set, every time a system call number 2 or 7 is invoked, a relevant information will be printed).

-A couple of files need to be changed....
-A variable 'int mask' to be added to proc.
-And the code
+A couple of files need to be changed e.g. a variable 'int mask' to be added to the struct proc.
+And the self-explanatory (i hope) code in sysproc.c

-- kernel/sysproc.c

 {% highlight c %}
 uint64